harrisonized/harrisonized.github.io/_posts/2024-03-18-managing-packages-in-r.md

 install.packages("Seurat", lib="~/Library/R/arm64/seurat-5.0/library")
 ```

+Note that you need to create the corresponding folder outside of R first.
 I installed [Seurat v5.0.2](https://github.com/satijalab/seurat/releases/tag/v5.0.2) into `seurat-5.0` and [Seurat v4.3.0](https://github.com/satijalab/seurat/releases/tag/v4.3.0) into `seurat-4.3`, keeping each of these and their dependencies isolated.
 This is perfect, because [Seurat v4.3.0 requires Matrix v1.6-1](https://github.com/cole-trapnell-lab/monocle3/issues/690), Seurat v5.0.2 requires Matrix v1.6-5, and when you try to use Seurat v4.3.0 with Matrix v1.6-5, you'll get [this error](https://github.com/cole-trapnell-lab/monocle3/issues/690).

 ## Controlling How Packages are Imported